patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 </Alert>
 ```

-### Live region alert examples

-Accessible Rich Internet Applications (ARIA) is a set of roles and attributes specified by the [World Wide Web Consortium](https://www.w3.org/WAI/standards-guidelines/aria/).
-ARIA defines ways to make web content and web applications more accessible to people with disabilities.

-ARIA live regions allow you to expose dynamic content changes in a way that can be announced by assistive technologies.

-Use the `isLiveRegion` property to indicate that an alert is in a live region.

 ### Static live region alerts

+Live region alerts allow you to expose dynamic content changes in a way that can be announced by assistive technologies.

-By default, live region alerts are static.
+By default, `isLiveRegion`alerts are static.

 ```ts
 import React from 'react';